Strategic Advisory Group

 - Strategic opportunities to promote desired impacts through research and research-based engagement.

-Professor David Baxter – Director
+Associate Professor Debra Waters – Director

 Sarah Clark is currently the Chief Executive of the Social Workers Registration Board.
 Prior to this she has held a number of roles across government with an emphasis on building effective relationships, connecting and facilitating between research and policy, and promoting clear and easy ways of sharing information.
 She developed a passion for issues relating to ageing when Director of the Office for Seniors, one of the population offices within the Ministry of Social Development based in Wellington.
 Sarah has also held a number of research roles including a period of time spent at Parliament and with the Office of the Parliamentary Commissioner for the Environment.